yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

 1. The GPU Performance demo allows users to vary the GPU loads using glmark2.
 Click on the `GPU Performance` button on the left panel.

+2. Now you can choose the GPU Load Level from the buttons available on the right.
+Choose from '0' which is no load to '4' max load.

 .. ifconfig:: CONFIG_sdk in ('PLSDK')

    ..
-Image:: /images/gpu-performance-icon.jpg
-      :width: 407
-      :height: 400

-2. Now you can vary the GPU Loads by clicking on the various numbers you see on `GPU Load Levels Bar`.

-.. ifconfig:: CONFIG_sdk in ('PLSDK')

-   ..
-Image:: /images/gpu-performance-home.png
-      :width: 950
-      :height: 900

-.. ifconfig:: CONFIG_sdk in ('PLSDK')

-   3. The image below is captured while running the `glmark2` with **GPU Load Level as 1**.

-   ..
-Image:: /images/gpu-performance-demo.png
+Image:: /images/ti-apps-launcher-gpu-performance.png
       :width: 950
       :height: 900